jcalvosanchez/java-functional-programming/articles/03-data-immutability-in-java.md

 - A `final` method cannot be overwritten, hence allowing the compiler to apply optimizations since it is not going to be overwritten in execution time.
 - A `final` class cannot be extended and making this type safety.

-## How to make your object immutable
+## How to make your object immutable in Java

 Since there is no built-in mechanism in Java to make an object immutable, we need to design for it ourselves.
 Best practices are: